-- Conduct surveys (including Species at Risk surveys) in advance of construction to determine the potential presence of wildlife and wildlife habitat. - Complete vegetation removal outside of migratory bird windows (typically from April 1 August 31), to the extent possible. - Clearly mark the construction area to avoid accidental damage. - Restore and seed disturbed areas to establish habitat and reduce erosion, if required. - Secure necessary permits and follow any conditions of approval.
+- Conduct surveys (including Species at Risk surveys) in advance of construction to determine opportunities for wildlife habitat to exist. - Complete tree removal outside of migratory bird windows (typically from April 1 August 31), to the extent possible. - Clearly mark the construction area to avoid accidental damage. - Restore and seed disturbed areas to establish habitat and reduce erosion, if required. - Secure any necessary permits and follow any conditions of approval.